top of page

 FAA ADHD Fast Track – Frequently Asked Questions

-Yes—if you’ve been off medication for 4+ years and functioning well, you're likely still eligible.
+Yes—if you’ve been off medication for at least four years and are functioning well at work or at school, you're often still eligible.

 Will I have to take the CogScreen?